 Remember when Mom and Dad always used to tell you to turn out the lights when you leave the room?
 It turns out that they were on to something.
 Some serious wattage can be saved by not leaving lamps blazing when you’re not even around to use the light.
-But if it’s tough to remember to hit the switch on your way out the door, try installing motion-detecting light switches around your home — you’ll still be able to turn lights on and off manually, but since the switches automatically shuts the lights off when no motion is detected in a room, there’s no need to worry about forgetting.
+If it’s tough to remember to hit the switch on your way out the door, try installing motion-detecting light switches around your home — you’ll still be able to turn lights on and off manually, but since the switch automatically shuts the lights off when no motion is detected in a room, there’s no need to worry about forgetting.

 Whether you have a spotlight-worthy garden or a front path in need of illumination, be sure to opt for solar-powered landscape lights instead of the hard-wired type.
-Beyond purchasing them, solar landscape lights cost nothing to operate – during daylight hours, the Sun’s rays charge their batteries, and by night, they cast a beautiful glow in your yard.
+Beyond purchasing them, solar landscape lights cost nothing to operate.
+During daylight hours, the sun’s rays charge their batteries; and by night, they cast a beautiful glow in your yard.

 Still using standard power strips and surge protectors?
 Take control of electricity-sucking vampire electronics (devices that draw power even when they’re not in use) by plugging into intelligent surge protectors instead.
 Perfect for use with computers and home theater systems, smart power strips save you money by automatically cutting power to peripheral devices when they sense that the main electronic device has been turned off.
-If you don’t want all of your electrical appliances intuitively shut down, no problem… each Smart Strip is also equipped with several “constant hot” outlets that keep the current flowing without interruption.
+If you don’t want all your electrical appliances intuitively shut down, no problem… each Smart Strip is also equipped with several “constant hot” outlets that keep the current flowing without interruption.

 When the weather starts cooling down, save on heating energy by installing storm windows to insulate your home against the coming cold.
 Another great way to conserve energy and save money during the colder months of the year is to inspect the caulking and weather stripping on windows and doors every autumn.
 It may not seem like a big deal, but maintaining these barriers goes a long way toward keeping the warm air in and the cold air out.